http://www.cs.bham.ac.uk/~axs School of Computer Science,

 Similar things underlie religions and many superstitions.

 Of course, many philosophers will be unmoved by all this.
-They will accuse me of being a crude empiricist, a verificationist, an out of date positivist, a science worshipper, a zombie in disguise, a zombie-promoter, a heathen, a liar (``feigning anaesthesia'', as one philosopher once put it), or worse.
+They will accuse me of being a crude empiricist, a verificationist, an out of date positivist, a science worshipper, a zombie in disguise, a zombie-promoter, a heathen, a liar ("feigning anaesthesia", as one philosopher once put it), or worse.

 And there's nothing I can do to prove them wrong.
 For when the human brain gets trapped into the state of believing that certain kinds of grammatically well formed sentences actually mean something to it, there's no rational argument that can change the situation.
 Sometimes long term philosophical therapy works, and sometimes it doesn't.
+(Compare belief in a god that created the universe.)

 I say all this because I know what its like to think one understands what one is saying when one puts forward those arguments and asks those questions.
 I know what it's like to be there.
 I've been there.